St. Lawrence species

 LIFE CYCLE:

 Mussels have distinct sexes.
-Fertilization takes place in the water between May and August, when mussels release their reproductive cells.
-After just a few hours, the larvae are born and swim in the water for 3 to 4 weeks before being able to attach themselves to some solid substrate.
+Fertilization takes place in the water between May and August when mussels release their reproductive cells.
+After just a few hours, the larvae are born and swim in the water for three to four weeks before being able to attach themselves to a solid substrate.
 Once formed, its shell grows along with its soft body.
 The larger the mussel, the less easily it can detach itself from its anchor.
 As an adult, it will cling to one spot permanently.

 Exceptional filter feeders

-Adult mussels, around 30 mm in size, can pump 4 liters of water per hour.
+Adult mussels, around 30 mm in size, can pump 4 L of water per hour.
 They are the most efficient filter feeders.
-Which means they are also the species that absorbs the most toxins.
-No need to panic, controls on mussels destined for consumption are strict and very regular.
+This also means that they are also the mollusc species that absorbs the most toxins.
+Do not panic, however!
+Controls on mussels destined for consumption are strict and very regular.

-The shell is formed by 2 black calcareous valves, with a blue tinge, which protect its meat.
-The female’s meat is pink or orange, while the male’s meat is white.
-The shell is formed by 2 black calcareous valves, with a blue tinge, which protect its meat.
-The female’s meat is pink or orange, while the male’s meat is white.
+The shell is formed by two black calcareous valves, having a blue tinge, that protect its meat.
+The female’s meat is pink or orange, whereas the male’s is white.
 The mantle builds the shell and protects the mussel’s organs.
 The byssal threads, which are adhesive, are also known as the mussel’s beard.
-They enable the mussel to attach itself to the substrate* and thus resist water movement.
-The mussel’s foot is made up of muscles that enable it to move; albeit very slowly.
+They enable the mussel to attach itself to the substrate and thus resist water movement.
+The mussel’s foot is made up of muscles that enable it to move, albeit very slowly.

-Coastal zone, in shallow, temperate waters; with a support to which it can affix itself.
+Coastal zone, in shallow, temperate waters, on a support to which it can affix itself.

 The blue mussel is highly tolerant of variations in temperature and salinity.